Urban rail transit in Africa: Egypt

 Egypt is home to the Cairo Metro, the oldest rail transit system on the African continent, which opened in 1987.
 The National Authority for Tunnels was established in 1983, which oversees the Cairo Metro.
 It is composed of three lines, the first line opening in 1987.
 The most recent line, the 3rd line should be completed by 2024.
-The construction of this 3rd line was possible with French and European Union funding, but there are currently plans for a 4th and 5th line.
+The construction of this 3rd line was possible with French and European Union funding, but there are currently plans for a 4th, 5th, and 6th line.
 The current rail network handles about 4 million people daily, and runs on almost 110 km of track.
 The Cairo Metro currently uses rolling stock from Hyundai Rotem, in which the Metro has placed orders in 2012, 2017, and 2019.
 It runs on a standard gauge track.

+Cairo also has an LRT system, which opened in 2022, that serves the eastern suburbs of the city and the New Administrative Capital before ending at the interchange between the LRT and the high speed rail.